 In 2004, I was in a crossroad when I felt the calling again.
 I went to a convent in Loyola Heights, Quezon City.
 The Mother Superior interviewed me and asked me to go back with the Letter of Consent from my parents, the next day.
 However, after a night of deep thinking, I said again, “Not yet Lord.
 Please let me continue helping my family first.”

-I was constantly looking for volunteering activities.
+Furthermore, I was constantly looking for volunteering activities.
 Finally, I settled to become a supporter and volunteer of Greenpeace Southeast Asia.
 Looking back, I realize now that my mind is unconsciously telling me that I do everything for the glory of the Lord, but my heart is still restless and looking for something else.

-How did I learn about Regina Rica?
+How did I learn about the Dominican Sisters of Regina Rosarii?

 In 2011, I was working for an Advertising Agency in Makati.
-Though working for this industry could be exciting and fun, Project deadlines could be really stressful and energy-draining.
+Though working for this industry could be exciting and fun, project deadlines could be really stressful and energy-draining.
 Communing with nature used to be my way to relieve stress and relax.
 I was searching in the internet for a place where I can spend the weekend to rejuvenate.
-All of the sudden Regina Rica appeared on my Searches.
+All of the sudden Regina Rica appeared on my searches.
 When I clicked the link and read the content of the website, I got interested and decided to visit the place immediately.

-So I was in Regina Rica.
+So I was in Regina RICA.
 I passed through the Way of the Cross and was amazed with the Mahogany trees.
 When I reached the Pasilungan, I was happy to see that it serves only organic food and it cares for the environment as I am also an advocate of environmental protection.
 I ordered my food.
-I remember Sister Eppie was at the Pasilungan during that time and she advised me to go to the Sulod.
-I went up to the Sulod and really enjoyed the silence and peace especially that no other pilgrims were there yet.
+I remember Sister Eppie was at the Pasilungan during that time and she advised me to go to the SULOD.
+I went up to the SULOD and really enjoyed the silence and peace especially that no other pilgrims were there yet.
 In silence, I declared that I will be a part of the place.

 I attended the mass at the Kakahuyan and received the healing oil from Sister Matt.
-New comers are welcomed through the song “Welcome to Rica.”
-That’s unique and made my first Rica experience memorable.
+New comers are welcomed through the song “Welcome to RICA.”
+That’s unique and made my first RICA experience memorable.